arktekk/rest-workshop/exercises/02-basic-http/README.md

 * All data/non-binary content types should be 'application/json'.
 This
   applies both for both requests and responses.
-* Each resource should the appropriate caching information.
+* TODO: remove?
+Each resource should the appropriate caching information.
 * Status codes:
  * 200: Everything is ok!
  * 404: Unknown resource.